Batu Arang: Environmental issues

 Illegal dumping of materials containing toxic waste was discovered on January 15, 2004, and a lawsuit was filed against the responsible parties.
 Among the toxic materials found were paint, glues and chemicals that are used in the construction industry.
 Four years later, another waste-dumping issue was discovered when two contractors dumped waste collected from a sewerage processing plant in Puchong into their palm oil estate in Batu Arang and left it to dry and become fertilizer.
 The waste generated strong odors that affected the lives of the town's residents.

 Since 2010, flooding has frequently occurred on an annual basis in some parts of town, especially the roundabout, which cut off access to schools, the police station and the fire station.
 It was caused by the aging drainage system, which had fallen into despair.
 More complains were filed by residents in 2019.
 To mitigate the flooding problem, a new drainage system was constructed in February 2020, and was completed in April 2020.

 Transportation

-Batu Arang is accessible via several roads that link Batu Arang with Taman Tasik Puteri and Kampung Baru Kundang, Kundang and Rawang.
+Batu Arang is accessible via several roads that link Batu Arang with Bandar Tasik Puteri and Kampung Baru Kundang, Kundang and Rawang.
 Railway services to the town were ended in 1971.
-In 2019, public transportation was again provided with a free bus service known as Bus Smart Selangor; the 31.3 km line runs from SK Batu Arang school to Sungai Buloh KTM – MRT railway station.
+In 2019, public transportation was again provided with a free bus service known as Bus Smart Selangor MPS3 Route; the 31.3 km line runs from SK Batu Arang school to Sungai Buloh KTM – MRT railway station.
 Bicycle use in this town is widespread for both residents as utility cycling and non-residents who cycle for recreation, and the old bicycle shop in the town continues to operate.